Disability Services Accommodations FAQ

 - Other Accommodations

-As noted earlier in this handbook, accommodations are highly individualized and are granted on a case-by-case basis only after discussion with a DSS Coordinator.
-Listed on the following pages are examples of accommodations typically used by CCRI students.
+As noted on other pages, accommodations are highly individualized and are granted on a case-by-case basis only after discussion with a DSS Coordinator.
+Listed below are examples of accommodations typically used by CCRI students.

 Most of the classrooms at CCRI are fully accessible.
 However, students who find that a classroom is inaccessible should contact DSS as soon as possible.
 With the help of the Office of Enrollment Services, DSS can determine the accessibility of classrooms and request a room change if necessary.